pauradev/pages/pages/01.Blog/pages/posters/item.md

 [column col="1/2"]We offer <strong>on-demand poster printing fulfillment</strong>.
 We print/ship posters with your designs under your brand with no minimums.
 Order just one poster at a time featuring your artwork.

-Submit your poster orders using one of our integrations with the most popular e-commerce shopping carts or create a Print Aura account and manually submitting your orders.
+Submit your poster orders using one of our integrations with the most popular e-commerce shopping carts or create a Printaura account and manually submitting your orders.
 Either way, orders will be shipped under your brand.
 Your posters will arrive in a cardboard tube with your business name on the return label.
 Inside the packing slip will feature your logo and business information. [/column]

 [column col="1/2"]
 <ul>